TritonDataCenter/triton/docs/developer-guide/building.md

 ```

 replacing 'g3-standard-2-smartos' with the name of your package if you're not
 using JPC.
-For COAL you can use package 'sdc_2048' if you haven't changed the
+For CoaL you can use package 'sdc_2048' if you haven't changed the
 default packages.
 The output of this command will be a UUID which you should
 substitute in commands below.
 In my case the value was
 '486bb054-6a97-4ba3-97b7-2413d5f8e849' so substitute your own value where you